oVirt/ovirt-site/source/uncategorized/using-el6-hosts-with-ovirt.html.md

 # Using EL6 hosts with Ovirt

+<big>**WARNING: THIS PAGE REFERS TO OBSOLETE AND UNSUPPORTED VERSIONS OF OVIRT.
+IGNORE THIS PAGE IF YOU'RE INSTALLING A CURRENT RELEASE**</big>

 How to use EL6 based hosts with Ovirt-Engine 3.1+

 ## Assumptions and Prerequisities

+<big>**WARNING: THIS PAGE REFERS TO OBSOLETE AND UNSUPPORTED VERSIONS OF OVIRT.
+IGNORE THIS PAGE IF YOU'RE INSTALLING A CURRENT RELEASE**</big>

 *   An installed and running instance of ovirt-engine See: [Installing_ovirt-engine_from_rpm](Installing_ovirt-engine_from_rpm)
 *   You will need to do the following on the system running your ovirt-engine to make it handle EL6 nodes instead of Fedora nodes: